pawan0110/Learning-Management-system-/README.md

 🔗 **Live Demo:** [https://codenex.vercel.app/](https://codenex.vercel.app/)

+ℹ️ Live Demo Notice

+If the application loads slowly on first use, please wait a few seconds.
+The backend may take time to start due to free-tier hosting constraints.

 ---

 ## 🚀 Features

-* User authentication and authorization using **JWT & cookies**
-* Role-based access control for **Admin and Learners**
-* Course creation, publishing, enrollment, and management
-* Lecture and video management with file uploads
-* Secure payment integration using **Razorpay**
+User authentication and authorization using JWT and cookies Role-based access control for Educators and Learners Course creation, publishing, enrollment, and management Lecture and video management with secure file uploads Secure payment integration using Razorpay
-* RESTful APIs for scalable backend operations
+RESTful APIs for scalable and maintainable backend operations Integrated Gemini API to enable AI-powered search functionality
-* Fully deployed on cloud platforms

 ---